borismikwa/IBM-course/README.md

 # IBM-course
-Assignment

-This repo contents my course work from coursera for the IBM Data Science Professional Certificate
+## This repo contains my course work from coursera for the IBM Data Science Professional Certificate